rdkcentral/rdk-halif-closed_captions/docs/pages/halSpec.md

 ### Persistence Model

 There is no requirement to persist any settings information.
-The necessary parameters will be passed with `media_closeCaptionStart()` for every Closed Captions session.

 ## Non-functional requirements